 Allows you to upload your database, or segments of it, and find these users within the Google ecosystem.
 Think of targeting lapsed customers, prospective clients you weren't able to convert or other segments of your database that would benefit from seeing your brand video on YouTube.

 It’s far easier to absorb, remember and be emotionally impacted by still or moving images than text.
 That’s the reason why the likes of Snapchat, Pinterest, Instagram and TikTok took off.
 It’s why images are crucial even on a business-orientated social networking site like LinkedIn.
-It’s why whitepapers with lots of pictures and infographics are more effective than text-heavy ones.
+It’s why whitepapers with lots of pictures and infographics are more effective than text-heavy ones, making them a valuable tool for your digital marketing B2B strategy.
+Why many businesses turn to a digital design agency to execute powerful video ads.
 And it’s why Hubspot’s 2021 State of Video Marketing report found:

 In the ‘bad old days’, it took months and hundreds of thousands of dollars to make a TV ad.
 It then cost hundreds of thousands, and often millions, of dollars to have it regularly broadcast on a metropolitan TV channel.
 Then there would be a huge amount of eye-ball wastage where despite best efforts a large percentage of users wouldn't be able or interested in purchasing that product; non-beer drinkers watching beer ads during sport or Ford drivers watching a Holden ad.